-News of Actions in Scotland and from across the world.
-Please email us and let us know about action you think we might want to share here, pictures as well as the story are welcomed!
+News of actions in Scotland and from around the world.
+Please email us and let us know about actions you think we might want to share here, pictures as well as the story are welcomed!

 On the anniversary of the invasion of Ukraine, Scottish CND, Peace & Justice Scotland and Secure Scotland called for a repeat of the lining of Princes Street in solidarity with people of Ukraine that we did last year.
 Lynn Jamieson, Chair of Scottish CND called on CAAT, SWILPF, Medact Scotland, peace-climate groups,Quakers and other faith groups, and everyone who opposes this terrible war to join this action.